aletheon/eleutherios-website/README.md

 # Eleutherios

-Eleutherios (https://eleutherios.org.nz) is a global cooperative forum, customer request or conversation for humankind.
+Eleutherios (https://eleutherios.org.nz) is a global cooperative forum, customer request or conversation, among humankind.

 People or businesses, are use to serving one another on a one-to-one basis or one customer per forum or request.